“History was like an old house at night. With all the lamps lit. And ancestors whispering inside.

 – Arundhati Roy

 Ancestral houses can be treated as time booths – since we can go back in time while remaining in the present.
-Ancestral houses give us hints of what the past may look like, especially the tenants’ lifestyles.
+Like antique furniture and vintage vehicles, ancestral houses give us hints of what the past may look like, especially the tenants’ lifestyles.
 Unfortunately, as time passes, these houses gain a lot of enemies and predators – including termites.
 Good thing the houses’ caretakers contact termite control services to exterminate such attacks.
 But then again, age will wear and tear down these houses.
 So let’s go and have a quick tour to some of Philippines’ most famous ancestral houses.

 Found in Kawit, Cavite, Aguinaldo’s mansion is one of the Philippines’ most historical places since this is the place where the first Declaration of Independence from the Spaniards took place.
 Although different from its original wood and thatched roof, the Cavitenos were still able to maintain one of the places where a people power against the Spaniards was started.